-The procedure for gathering this information from Internet is first we use a set of heuristics in order to extract from the question the first noun word or words w.
+In order to gather this information from Internet we first use a set of heuristics and extract from the question the first noun word or words w.
 We then employ a search engine, in this case Google, submitting queries using the word w in combination with the five possible semantic classes.
-For instance, for the question Who is the President of the French Republic?
-President is extracted as the noun in the question using our heuristics, and run 5 queries in the search engine, one for each possible class.
+For instance, for the question Who is the President of the French Republic? the word President is extracted as the noun in the question using our heuristics, and 5 queries, one for each possible class, are run in the search engine.
 The queries take the following forms: